fbrunet99/Missile/README.md

 This is a classic style arcade game where you defend cities from a missile attack.

+## Running the game
+The game needs Godot Desktop 3.2.
+TODO: Create an executable for Windows

 ## Controls
 The plus-shaped cursor indicates the target location of a defensive missile.
 When you press the fire button, a missile will fly to that location and explode.
 You have three different bases.
 There is a separate fire button for each.